Louisa Hanoune: Early life

 Hanoune was born in Chekfa, Jijel Province.
-Her parents were mountain peasants from Chekfa, Jijel Province, and she fled with her family to the city of Annaba, after her parental home was bombed by the French army during the Algerian War (1954–1962).
+Her parents were mountain peasants from Chekfa, Jijel Province, and she fled with her family to the city of Annaba after her parental home was bombed by the French army during the Algerian War (1954–1962).
 She was the first woman of her family to go to school.
 With Algeria's free and compulsory education system, Hanoune completed secondary school and went on to obtain her bachelor's degree before joining the air transport sector.
 Hanoune studied law at the University of Annaba, a decision which was opposed by her father.
 She has stated that "It is this right to education which will completely change the position, the representation of women in our society and of which I am partly a product."

 Workers' Party

-Subsequent to the riots of 1988, Algeria adopted a pluralist system in 1989 which made possible for Hanoune to establish the Workers' Party.
-The Workers' Party was founded in 1990 by writ of the Socialist Workers Organization.
-Their main platform concerns the class struggle between the workers or "exploited classes" and the owners or "oppressors".
-It is an independent party which supports the Algerian national movement.
-Hanoune was the leader and spokesperson of the party since its inception and was elected Secretary General of the party in October 2005.
+Following the riots of 1988, Algeria adopted a pluralist system in 1989, which made it possible for Hanoune to establish the Workers' Party.
+It was founded in 1990 by writ of the Socialist Workers Organization.
+Their main platform is concerned with the class struggle between the workers or "exploited classes" and the owners or "oppressors".
+It is an independent party that supports the Algerian national movement.
+Hanoune has been the leader and spokesperson of the party since its inception and was elected Secretary General of the party in October 2005.
 In 2007, there were 23 parties contesting elections in Algeria.

-She is known for having denounced the dissolution of the Islamic Salvation Front, being outspoken in favor of reconciliation and, along with other parties, signed the Sant'Egidio platform "for a political solution to the Algerian crisis".
-During the period of newly independent Algeria, Hanoune formed her political ideals: "The whole country was still pulsing from the war of liberation, everybody was talking about socialism, of justice, of progress.
+She is known for denouncing the dissolution of the Islamic Salvation Front, being outspoken in favor of reconciliation, and—along with other parties—signing the Sant'Egidio platform "for a political solution to the Algerian crisis".
+During the period of newly-independent Algeria, Hanoune formed her political ideals: "The whole country was still pulsing from the war of liberation, everybody was talking about socialism, of justice, of progress.
 Algeria was at the height of its anti-imperialist battle... we were completely united with the Palestinians, their cause was also ours.
-We were against apartheid in South Africa, we talked about Vietnam, I grew up like all my generation in this militant atmosphere, of struggle".
+We were against apartheid in South Africa, we talked about Vietnam, I grew up like all my generation in this militant atmosphere, of struggle."